-The Center’s work addresses a broad range of issues influencing the financing, delivery, and utilization of comprehensive health services for adolescents and our expertise is routinely sought by health care professionals, policy makers, researchers, and advocates.
-Since opening its doors in 1999, the Center for Adolescent Health & the Law has helped thousands of these professionals in their work to expand health care access for adolescents by responding to thousands requests for assistance; designing and conducting workshops; and presenting lectures to diverse audiences convened by professional organizations, governmental agencies, and advocacy groups.
-In addition, the Center has produced more than 40 publications, including monographs, book chapters, articles, commentaries, editorials, and issue briefs.
+The work of the Center for Adolescent Health & the Law addresses a broad range of issues influencing the financing, delivery, and utilization of comprehensive health services for adolescents and young adults.
+Our expertise is routinely sought by health care professionals, researchers, policy makers, and advocates.
+We have helped these professionals extensively in their work to expand health care access for adolescents and young adults by responding to requests for consultation; designing and conducting workshops; and giving presentations to diverse audiences convened by professional organizations, governmental agencies, and advocacy groups.
+The Center’s publications include monographs, book chapters, journal articles, commentaries, editorials, and issue briefs.

 Our research, publications, and advocacy focus on consent and confidentiality protections and financial access to care.
 We emphasize the needs of the most vulnerable young people, such as foster youth, youth in juvenile and criminal justice systems, and homeless youth.
 Recently, the Center has launched a 10 year initiative to address sexual exploitation and sex trafficking of adolescents.